robenkleene/collections/cards/music-theory.md

 - **In music theory, what is a minor seventh?**A minor triad, plus a minor seventh
 - **In music theory, what is a half-diminished seventh?** A diminished triad, plus a minor seventh
 - **In music theory, what is a diminished seventh?** A diminished triad, plus a diminished seventh
-- **In music theory, what is the third of a chord?** The note two scale degrees above the root
+- **In music theory, what is the third of a chord?** The note at the third scale degree
+- **In music theory, what is the fifth of a chord?** The note at the fifth scale degree
+- **In music theory, what is the seventh of a chord?** The note at the seventh scale degree

 ## Accents